engri-1101/gilp/docs/development/installation.rst

     source env_name/bin/activate

 Run the following in the virtual enviroment.
-The -e flag lets you make adjustments to the source code and see changes without re-installing.
-The [dev] installs necessary dependencies for developing and testing.
+The :code:`-e` flag lets you make adjustments to the source code and see changes without re-installing.
+The :code:`[dev]` installs necessary dependencies for developing and testing.

 .. code-block:: bash